Lunatictwo/docs/op-guide/local-kubernetes-tutorial.md

     bash helm.sh
     helm init

-(KEVIN's Note: all steps below don't work w/o resolving x509 certificate issue above.)

-Use helm to launch tidb-operator
+Use helm to launch tidb-operator.
+Note that you may need to wait a few additional seconds for `helm init` to finish.

     cd ..
     git clone https://github.com/pingcap/tidb-operator